jkulawik/blog/_drafts/discord-alternative.md

   * Rich presence (i.e. embedding thumbnails and blurbs from links).
   YouTube embeds well in most apps, but other stuff not as often (e.g. tweets).

-* Pricing.
+* **Pricing**.
 My ideal candidate would be free and open-source, like Linux, Blender or GIMP.
 While I won't deny I'm a bit of a cheap bastard,
 I also just don't want to be left at the mercy of some executive chasing the bottom-line, and you will see why in the section about Mattermost.

-* Self-hosting and privacy vs accessibility.
+* **Self-hosting and privacy vs accessibility**.
 Self-hosting puts you in control of your data (and notably also the data of the people who use your server), but at the same time often comes with a high technical skill floor.
 In fact the only beginner-friendly self-hosted app I found was TeamSpeak and self-hosting anything else will be out of reach for casual users.

-* Self-hosting vs. interconnectivity.
+* **Self-hosting vs. interconnectivity**.
 Many apps are partially (TeamSpeak) or fully (Discord) centralized, which lets you interact with any server, since they can communicate over the central service.
-Many apps with self-hosting aren't like this though; their servers are completely detached from other ones.
+Most apps with self-hosting aren't like this though; their servers are completely detached from other ones.
+In fact, you should assume that
+**all self-hosted deployments cannot interact with other ones, unless noted otherwise**.
+This means that users will have to register separate accounts on each instance, which is annoying and creates a drive for large servers with many users.
+In other words, I suspect that people either won't want to register and use multiple instances or will want to bring in all their friends to the one your hosting, which can be hard to sustain.
 The feature of enabling interactions between decentralized servers is called federation;
 it is pretty much the ideal (but rare) balance between data ownership and interconnectivity.
+In short, I lean towards apps that are either federated or are only semi-decentralized (like TeamSpeak).

-* Open-source with a free plan is not free and open-source.
+* **Open-source with a free plan is not free and open-source**.
 Business-oriented apps often label themselves as FOSS, but somehow also offer paid plans and can change the free plan as they wish, making them a glorified version of a proprietary app.

-* Mobile client apps.
+* **Mobile client apps**.
 How good they are, and if there is one at all.
 This is however the last thing I consider, as most apps fail other fundamental criteria.

-* Convincing other users to switch to the app.
+* **Convincing other users to switch to the app**.
 I can make sacrifices in some regard, but convincing others to do so would be making this task harder than it already is.